radhika7878/decision-tree/README.md

 # decision-tree
-Implements a simple decision tree on a bank marketing dataset
+Implements a simple random forest on a bank marketing dataset.

+Decision trees are constructed using Information Gain and OOB sampling is done to create random forests.

+Run random_forest.py to see accuracy.